Scoreclever Editorial Analysis | ea.scoreclever.com

 Sentence 10 of 18

-Annual check-ups for womenalso warrantspecific medical staff needswhereas many ESIC camps are crowded and dominated by men.
+Annual check-ups for women also warrant specific medical staff needs whereas many ESIC camps are crowded and dominated by men.

-Phrase Breakdown
+Sentence Breakdown

 Annual check-ups for women